-Fire Prevention and Awareness
+Fire Education and Prevention

 The risk of fire is one of the greatest threats to health and safety, property and the delivery of essential services in any community.
 The loss of life or property, as a result of fire, is a tragedy.
 Industry, government, and indeed everyone, share in the responsibility of protecting Canadians from the consequences of fire.